kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 helm --namespace mla upgrade --atomic --create-namespace --install mla-secrets charts/mla-secrets --values config/mla-secrets/values.yaml
 ```

-This above command will create two Secrets (one for MinIO, and one for Grafana), if want to use your existing Secrets in the Cluster, you can disable the creation by modifying the [mla-secret value.yaml](https://github.com/kubermatic/mla/blob/main/config/mla-secrets/values.yaml#L17-L22)
+The above command will create two Secrets (one for MinIO, and one for Grafana), if you want to use your existing Secrets in the Cluster, you can disable the creation by modifying the [mla-secret value.yaml](https://github.com/kubermatic/mla/blob/main/config/mla-secrets/values.yaml#L17-L22)

 #### Deploy Seed Cluster Components